DanielFGray/reactblog/content/posts/why-gitlab.md

 ---

-The only down-sides I've experienced are that GitLab is a bit slower compared too GitHub, and doesn't have the community size that GitHub has.
+The only down-sides I've experienced are that GitLab is a bit slower compared to GitHub, and doesn't have the community size that GitHub has.